palantir/tslint/README.md

 ## TSLint Playground

-There is a sandbox environment for TSLint at [palantir.github.io/tslint-playground](https://palantir.github.io/tslint-playground/), which can be used to test rules and see how tslint works.
-Issues can be files against `tslint-playground` [here](https://github.com/palantir/tslint-playground).
+There is a sandbox environment for TSLint at [palantir.github.io/tslint-playground](https://palantir.github.io/tslint-playground/), which can be used to test rules and see how TSLint works.
+Issues can be filed against `tslint-playground` [here](https://github.com/palantir/tslint-playground).

 ## Custom Rules & Plugins